 * Students with a degree in other fields are encouraged to apply to the program.
 The CD GPA may not be applicable for this student.

 Prerequisite Courses for Prospective Students

 Students with undergraduate degrees in a field other than communication disorders will be required to take foundational courses.
 Application to the graduate program will vary depending on individual student needs.
 The program plan is developed in consultation with a designated department advisor.

-Questions related to graduate admission in speech-language pathology may be directed to Craig Coleman, MA (Chair of Graduate Admissions) at firstname.lastname@example.org
+Questions related to graduate admission in speech-language pathology may be directed to Pam Holland (Chair of the Department) firstname.lastname@example.org